IEscher/DAI-2022-HTTP-Infra/README.md

 *Note: Port 3000, because it is the default value used by express*

-We can access the app using port 9001, instead of its default one (being 3000).
+We can access the app using port 9002, instead of its default one (being 3000).

+We can see graphically the output, with a browser, by reaching [localhost:9002](http://localhost:9002)